AKROGIS/Facilities-Website/to_do.md

 * Assets do not cluster with locations.
 * Assets and Locations can overlap and hide one another (e.g. trail material is at the trail head)
 * Trail asset inventory report (how should they be ordered?)
+* BUG: Popups only work on first layer of an ESRI map service
+  - E.g. the Facilities Background Layer only shows popup (extended GIS information) for trails (the top layer)